Driver Ed Student & Parent Handbook

 Course Completion Certificate

-Upon successful completion of classroom and in-car instruction, the student will receive a certificate of completion from their instructor.
-If for some reason you need a replacement certificate, there is a $7 fee and may take up to five-seven days to be replaced.
+Upon *successful completion* of classroom and in-car instruction, the student will receive a certificate of completion 4-6 weeks after completion.
+This timeframe ensures that all completion information is received and reviewed by the office, and mail time.
+If for any reason you need a replacement certificate, send your request to the driver education office.
+Replacement certificates typically take up to 5-7 days to be replaced.

 Student Conduct, Alcohol or Drug Use